Beast of Gévaudan: Fate of the remains

 According to the servant's account, Jean Chastel did not accompany Gibert to Paris.
 Likewise, the king was not in Paris to receive Gibert, instead sending the Comte de Buffon, who himself left no record of the event, to examine the remains.
 Rather than being buried at Versailles or Marly, or alternately kept in the Jardin du Roi's natural history collection, the beast was probably buried in the garden of a private mansion owned by Louis Alexandre de La Rochefoucauld, a gentleman sharing a distant common ancestor with the Marquis d'Apcher.
 La Rochefoucauld's mansion, located on the Rue de Seine, would be demolished in 1825.

 After Chastel's beast was shot, the attacks seem to have stopped for good.
-Jean Chastel would be granted 72 livres from the diocese on 9 September, while fellow hunter Jean Terrisse received 78 livres on 17 September.
+Jean Chastel was granted 72 livres from the diocese on 9 September, while fellow hunter Jean Terrisse received 78 livres on 17 September.
 The remaining hunters who had accompanied them on the hunt were granted a shared sum of 312 livres on 3 May 1768.